pelayochristian/salesforce-next-auth/README.md

-# Salesforce Nextjs Integration using NextAuth
+# Salesforce Authentication in NextJS using NextAuth

 First, run the development server: